mape-strumenti/mape-strumenti.github.io/_instruments/b4f-001/index.md

 A 6mm Cherrywood fretboard with a 12" (300mm) radius on top of a 7 pieces neck composed by Sapele, Hard Maple, and Birch, with multiple pieces of Alder, Pine, and Birch for body, with a bookmatched Iroko top.

 The electronics consist of two volumes (one for each soapbar), and a 3.5mm audio out.
-Super lightweight instrument, with a 30mm body thickness, finished in expoxy, and epoxy side dots.
+Super lightweight instrument, with a 30mm body thickness, finished with epoxy, and epoxy side dots.

 A headless fixed zinc alloy bridge completes the instrument.